Project 1882

 • Making it easier to find reputable organisations working to rehome homeless animals in Sweden, via the rehoming register.

-Problems with the sale of animals in pet stores
+Problems with the sale of animals

 Impulsive purchases

-Pet stores with animals contribute to impulse purchases.
+Pet stores with animals and sales on internet contribute to impulse purchases.
 The low cost of animals such as fish and smaller rodents makes it easy to replace one deceased individual with a new one.
 The animals are often portrayed as easy to care for, which can be confused with it not being necessary to have knowledge about their needs when purchasing cages or aquariums.
 When it comes to fish, their care is actually highly complicated, as water quality, group composition, as well as the volume and setup of the environmental decor, all are important aspects for the wellbeing of fish.(1)

 Today, far too many animals get purchased without proper consideration.
 The family pet suddenly becomes a burden or an expense too great to handle.
 Dogs usually become homeless because of social causes, like a changed family composition, but other animals such as rabbits, rodents and exotic animals are all too often released into nature without the means to fend for themselves.
 This increased during the covid-19 pandemic.(2) If they are lucky, the animals are found by non-profit organisations with shelters, but often an uncertain future awaits them – with risk for early death.